wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 ## 82 - using open source npm packages

-In this video we are going to talk about using external modules that have been open sourced by the community in your projects.
+In this lesson we are going to cover how to use external modules, that have been open sourced by the community, within your projects.

-You will find that for most of things that you do, there is probably someone who has already written something for that and they are well tested and optimized for performance or things like that.
+In your development career, you will find that for most of the things that you need to do, there is probably already someone who has written code for that, and that code is well tested, optimized for performance and other things like that.

-In most scenarios, you can reach for a utility library or an entire framework like React, Vue or Angular, to what you want.
+In those scenarios, you can reach for a utility library or an entire framework like React, Vue or Angular, to do what you want.

 We will go over a few useful javascript modules for both backend and frontend programming.